• Skip to main content

 A simple, 5-ingredient easy cherry sauce you can use for cheesecake, ice cream, pancakes, waffles, and more!
 This recipe is made from frozen cherries, so you can make it year-round when fresh cherries are not available.
 It can also be made with fresh cherries if you prefer, all the details are below.

-There are so many ways to top desserts, like with ice cream or coconut whip but another delicious option is fruit sauces (like my raspberry sauce, peach sauce, strawberry sauce, and my blueberry compote).
+There are so many ways to top desserts, like with ice cream or coconut whip but another delicious option is fruit sauces (like my raspberry sauce, peach sauce, strawberry sauce, blueberry compote and my lemon curd).

 One of my favourite fruit sauces for desserts is homemade cherry sauce (also referred to as cherry compote), and you may be surprised to see how easy it is to make from scratch.